PapillonFreedom/MeditateDailyBot/README.md

       It should check sound directory for file existing: if true, then send this
-        if false, then generate, name it and then send let pool of variable sounds will be of 1 - 180 minutes
+        if false, then generate, name it and then send let pool of variable sounds will be of 1 - 60 (180) minutes place all realisation in other branch

 [v]Describe HowToUse by command /help in Bot